-Purpose of document: This policy provides the Pay Policy statement for this year.
+Purpose of document: This policy provides the Pay Policy statement for this

+year.

 Type of document: Policy

 Document checked by Legal No

-If applicable, has an initial
+If applicable, has an initial Yes

 Equality Impact Assessment

 (EIA) been completed?

 Document lead and author: HR Team

-Document lead and admor.
-TK Team

 Dissemination:

-Guidance documents listed in policy
+What other documents should Guidance documents listed in policy

 this be read in conjunction with:

-M/ls a will assistant the decrease LID To any

 Who will review the document HR Team

 (job title):

 Why is this document being New/ Review of existing Policies and Procedures

 reviewed?
-The state of the s

 Mandatory read Yes